Rzavala414/bamazon/README.md

-# Bamazson
+# Bamazon

-### What is Bamazson
+### What is Bamazon
--Bamazson is a CLI application that displays either movie or song info based on the title you give the program.
+-Bamazon is a CLI application that allows you to take simulates online shopping and checkout experience through the terminal.

-### So Why Bamazson?
+### So Why Bamazon?
--The purpose of Bamazson's creation
+-The purpose of Bamazson's creation was demo the ability to use a data base and have the client interact with that database by simulating an online shopping experience.

 ### Installation Guide AND User Operation
-1. You'll first need to download the dependencies required for this program by opening the terminal add typing out this command: `npm install`
+1. You'll first need to download the required dependencies for this program by opening the terminal add typing out this command: `npm install`

+2. Go to the `bamazonCustomer.js` file and replace the password field with your own password from MySQL

+3. run the program by right clicking the `bamazonCustomer.js` file and select `open new Terminal` once the terminal opens up run this command in the terminal `node bamazonCustomer.js` then follow the on screen prompts from there on.
+(When the program starts up you'll be asked to input the item id.
+Use the id column no the items_id)

 <!-- add demo images here -->